galminyana/galminyana.github.io/Assignment01.md

 SLAE64>
 ```

 But still the shellcode size can be reduced: the original code is using Relative Addressing for the Password Stuff.
-This is using bytes for the strings (as they are in the code section of the program), and the `lea` instruction has a opcode that uses 7 bytes.
-For this the Stack Technique is going to be used for the Password Stuff to replace Relative Addressing.
+This technique forces the use of 16 bytes just to store the strings (as they are in the code section of the program), and to use `lea` instruction that has an opcode that uses 7 bytes.
+For this the Stack Technique is going to be used for the Password Stuff, to replace Relative Addressing.
 The new code for the Password Stuff section after appliying changes is:
 ```asm
 write_syscall: